jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - CL & OL motors should work together, shouldn't all have to be the same
 - do Z first, avoid this knock

+## 2021 07 06

+Heater UIs are back up, so I should mess with the gcode panel.

+It's not unlikely that I'll use this pretty extensively as a module... at least for the time being, GCode will remain a pretty good transfer type - lots of inertia there.
+This will be true of clay printing, milling routines etc - for a long while.
+Indeed even a good way to work between things like grasshopper and the like, just piping gcoded commands.

+Thing is there's still a lot of state; especially when we think of doing things like milling tools vs. hotend tools etc...
+I guess a 'good' UI would have collapsible elements for each of these things, etc. Maybe worth a week (?) to just focus on UI codes, find a package that works well - allows me to pop things in & out of existence, move stuff around (absolute positioning) etc. And allow UI to reflect machine state - I guess that'd be the full reach of an eventual osap-tool.

+Whatever, for now I'll just try to make the this print something.

+The gcode panel does need some work.
+I guess now I'm focused on working towards UIs that are capable enough to be used in class and at haystack.

+OK - it's coming, a lot better already, need to tie up with virtual machine APIs, then I think I'm ready to run some codes... and I have an external-load interface for the panel, so automation should be cleaner as well.

 ## 2021 07 05

 Working through: